tribeofai/workshops/README.md

-# Vilnius School of AI | Workshops
+# Tribe of AI | Workshops

-During the first Vilnius School of AI meetup, we announced our special surprise for you - artificial intelligence workshops.
+During the first Tribe of AI meetup, we announced our special surprise for you - artificial intelligence workshops.
 We want to use the workshops to achieve great things, so I'd like to explain what they will be exactly and why should you join them.
 The main idea behind our approach to teaching you AI is to help you avoid mistakes while learning.
 This may seem easy, but I see people in the forums wasting their time (months and even years) learning exactly the wrong things.
 Not to mention that I have made a number of mistakes myself, even after spending quite a lot of time planning and thinking about how to learn this subject.

 ## The Goal